 Do I need to trademark my name/logo/slogan?

-There is a common misconception that a business must "trademark" its name before it can provide products and/or services under that name.
+There is a common misconception that a business must “trademark” its name before it can provide products and/or services under that name.
 That is incorrect for multiple reasons.
-The word "trademark" is commonly used as a verb to mean "register a trademark" with the U.S. Patent & Trademark Office (in the United States).
-But you can acquire some limited rights (called "common law" rights) to a trademark just by using it.
+The word “trademark” is commonly used as a verb to mean “register a trademark” with the U.S. Patent & Trademark Office (in the United States).
+But you can acquire some limited rights (called “common law” rights) to a trademark just by using it.
 Federal registration is not a requirement to use a trademark.
 However, it is a good idea to register your trademark because of the rights and benefits that you gain from a federal registration, and to protect yourself against claims of trademark infringement.

 The best business practice is to always (at the very least) conduct a trademark search before adopting and attempting to register a new name.
 This can help you to avoid infringing upon someone else’s trademark rights, and to keep you from wasting money on a trademark application that does not have much chance of success.